How to Care for Maidenhair Fern (Adiantum raddianum) Indoors

 Temperature and Humidity

-Maidenhair Fern requires high humidity inorder to thrive.
+Maidenhair Fern requires a high humidity of 70-80% to thrive.
 Too little moisture will lead to curled leaves, brown leaf tips and edges and leaf drop.
 It is important to maintain the air is moist at all times.

 Fertilizer (Feeding)